amdmh/amdmh.github.io/_posts/2019-02-15-Image-Classifier-Project.md

 ### Developing an AI application

 Going forward, AI algorithms will be incorporated into more and more everyday applications.
-For example, you might want to include an image classifier in a smart phone app.
-To do this, you'd use a deep learning model trained on hundreds of thousands of images as part of the overall application architecture.
+For example, we might want to include an image classifier in a smart phone app.
+To do this, we'd use a deep learning model trained on hundreds of thousands of images as part of the overall application architecture.
 A large part of software development in the future will be using these types of models as common parts of applications.

-In this project, we will ll train an image classifier to recognize different species of flowers.
-You can imagine using something like this in a phone app that tells you the name of the flower your camera is looking at.
-In practice you'd train this classifier, then export it for use in your application.
-We'll be using [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories, you can see a few examples below.
+In this project, we will train an image classifier to recognize different species of flowers.
+We can imagine using something like this in a phone app that tells you the name of the flower your camera is looking at.
+In practice we'd train this classifier, then export it for use in our application.
+We'll be using [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories, we can see a few examples below.

 ![png](https://raw.githubusercontent.com/amdmh/amdmh.github.io/master/_posts/img/Flowers.png)